ylacombe/musicgen-dreamboothing/README.md

 Using a few tricks, this fine-tuning run used 10GB of GPU memory and ran in under 15 minutes on an A100 GPU.
 The resulting punk checkpoint can be found on the Hugging Face Hub under [ylacombe/musicgen-melody-lora-punk](https://huggingface.co/ylacombe/musicgen-melody-lora-punk).

 More specifically, those tricks are [LoRA](https://huggingface.co/docs/peft/en/developer_guides/lora#lora), [half-precision](https://en.wikipedia.org/wiki/Half-precision_floating-point_format), [gradient accumulation](https://huggingface.co/docs/transformers/en/main_classes/trainer#transformers.TrainingArguments.gradient_accumulation_steps) and [gradient checkpointing](https://huggingface.co/docs/transformers/en/main_classes/trainer#transformers.TrainingArguments.gradient_checkpointing).
 The largest memory saving comes from LoRA, which is a training technique for significantly reducing the number of trainable parameters.
 As a result, training is faster and it is easier to store the resulting weights because they are a lot smaller (~100MBs).
 For more information, refer to the [LoRA conceptual guide](https://huggingface.co/docs/peft/main/en/conceptual_guides/lora).
-Note that using the same parameters on [Musicgen Melody large](https://huggingface.co/facebook/musicgen-melody-large) only used 16GB of GPU.
+Note that using the same parameters on [MusicGen Melody large](https://huggingface.co/facebook/musicgen-melody-large) only used 16GB of GPU.

 Also note that you can also use a JSON file to get your parameters.
 For example, [punk.json](/example_configs/punk.json):